fastalks/CrossShot/README_EN.md

 ## Project overview

-CrossShot targets mobile UI automation scenarios: an Android foreground service listens for system screenshots, the Flutter app discovers a desktop Electron application via mDNS, uploads original images, and the desktop performs pixel-level diffing, annotations, and batch management to help QA teams quickly detect UI regressions.
+CrossShot targets mobile UI automation scenarios: an Android foreground service listens for system screenshots.
+The mobile app pairs with the desktop Electron application by scanning a pairing QR (or by manual server address entry); after pairing the mobile uploads original images and the desktop performs pixel-level diffing, annotations, and batch management to help QA teams quickly detect UI regressions.

 ## Key features

 - Mobile (Flutter)
   - Android foreground service listens to MediaStore screenshots and provides a floating button for manual capture
   - QR pairing: the mobile app scans the QR displayed by the desktop.
 The app first verifies reachability and token via `GET /health`, then calls `POST /api/announce` to complete pairing and start heartbeats (`/api/heartbeat`).
-On iOS, nsd/mDNS discovery is not used by default.
+On iOS, automatic LAN discovery is disabled by default in favor of QR pairing.
   - Robust re-encoding & retry logic to ensure screenshots are fully written before upload
   - Uploads performed with Dio and automatic handling of permissions and network conditions